 There are 4 main types of ecommerce platform.

-2. licensed and hosted by the store owner ( paid magento, actinic, shopify )
+2. licensed and hosted by the store owner ( paid magento, actinic, shopify ), continous fees.

-4. Pass ( platform as a service , e.g b2b selling platforms with API )
+4. Pass ( platform as a service , e.g b2b selling platforms with extensive API ) continous fees.

 It depends how much control you want over your store and how you see your store growing as to what product you choose.
-You have to think into the future, as a short cut now maybe expensive later.
+You have to think into the future.
+A short cut now can maybe expensive later.
 Think of the international dimension, high volume, mobile commerce, and hosting requirements.

-Paas is Platform as a service : this is for B2B where you are looking to link your ecommerce into other systems that your customers have like SAP, Ariba, Punchout2Go.
+Paas is Platform as a service : this is for advanced mature B2B where you are looking to link your ecommerce into other systems that your customers use for procurement, like SAP, Ariba, Punchout2Go.
 It allows B2B clients to link their purchasing systems directly into your B2B ecommerce platform.
-This is vital if you are selling into large corporates who have complex procurement systems that they process their purchase orders through.
+This is vital if you are selling into large companies who have complex procurement systems that they process their purchase orders through.
 With a Pass ecommerce you are looking for flexible apis that can interface with other systems.
 You will need a developer to implement this.

 Our advice for control, flexibility and future proofing is an opensource solution.
-Always think of the next step can I scale to 20,000 sales per month with this system, without blowing up and or costing me a fortune in sales comissions.
+Think of the next step can I scale to 20,000 sales per month with this system, without blowing up and or costing me a fortune in sales commissions.